ICOS-Carbon-Portal/meta/README.md

 ---

-## Metadata flow (for ICOS ATC and ICOS Cities mid- and low cost sernsor networks)
+## Metadata flow (for ICOS ATC and ICOS Cities mid- and low cost sensor networks)

 Authentication with a pre-configured data portal account is required.
 The authentication mechanism is the same as for data object upload.